 There are varying reports of anywhere from 300-3000 deaths of the tens of thousands of people who protested.
 While the square is peaceful now, there is always a high security presence as well as airport-style check points.

 The square is used for many important national celebrations and Chairman Mao Zedong announced the founding of the People’s Republic of China here in 1949.
-His embalmed body is now on display in a mausoleum there.
+His embalmed body is now on display in a mausoleum at the square.

 Other than that there’s not a lot happening in the square now.
 However, the Imperial Palace (also known as the Forbidden City) is across from Tianenmen and is an impressive place to visit.